Home remedy cures for canker sores.

 E) Hydrogen peroxide.

-Mix one tablespoon of 3% hydrogen peroxide in a glass of water and then gently swish it over your sores and through out the rest of your mouth.
+Mix one tablespoon of 3% hydrogen peroxide in a glass of water and then gently swish it over your sores and throughout the rest of your mouth.
 Do this 2 or 3 times a day.
-(O'Neill 1999)
+(O’Neill)

 It will help to cleanse and disinfect your sores, mouth and, in general, create a more positive environment for both healing and the prevention of secondary infection.